 - Retinal damage and blindness in some species

-- In some species of plants, UV radiation can alter the time of flowering, as well as the number of flowers.
+- In some species of plants, UV radiation can alter the time of flowering, as well as the number of flowers produced by a plant.

 - Plant growth can be directly affected by UV-B radiation.
 Despite mechanisms to reduce or repair these effects, physiological and developmental processes of plants are affected.

 Growing concern for ozone depletion led to the adoption of the Montreal Protocol in 1987, in order to reduce and control industrial emission of chlorofluorocarbons (CFCs).
 Such international agreements have succeeded to a great extent in reducing the emission of these compounds.
-However, more cooperation and understanding among all the countries of the world is required to mitigate the problem.
+However, more cooperation and understanding among all the countries is required to solve the problem completely.
 You too can do your bit to save the ozone.
-Use/buy more recycled products, save energy, take public transport, and, most importantly, spread awareness.
+Use/buy more recycled products, save energy, use public transport, and most importantly, spread awareness.
 Our individual efforts can go a long way in saving the Earth's blanket.